mudge/argon2id/README.md

 ## License

-This library is licensed under the BSD 3-Clause License, see `LICENSE.txt`.
+This library is licensed under the BSD 3-Clause License, see `LICENSE`.

 Copyright © 2024, Paul Mucur.